CISSY-XIAOCHENYUAN/cissy-research-group/content/authors/admin-SiqiZhang/_index.md

 # Short bio (displayed in user profile at end of posts)
 bio:
 interests:
-  - Digital Image Watermarking Technology using Hadamard Transform and Arnold Scrambling
+  - DWT and SPIHT-based watermarking algorithm for tamper detection and self-recovery
 # Social/Academic Networking
 # For available icons, see: https://wowchemy.com/docs/getting-started/page-builder/#icons
 #   For an email link, use "fas" icon pack, "envelope" icon, and a link in the